-If claiming the ATTC, attach CT23 schedule 114 and enter the total tax credit claimed on page 7 line [203] of the CT23.
+If claiming the ATTC, attach CT23 Schedule 114 and enter the total tax credit claimed on page 7 line [203] of the CT23.
 Enter the total number of apprentices hired on page 7, line [202].

-The ATTC, introduced in the 2004 Budget, is a refundable tax credit that applies to eligible expenditures incurred after May 18, 2004 in hiring qualifying apprentices in certain skilled trades during the first 36 months of the apprenticeship.
+The ATTC is a 25% to 30% refundable tax credit that applies to eligible expenditures incurred after May 18, 2004 in hiring qualifying apprentices in certain skilled trades during the first 36 months of the apprenticeship.
 Ontario corporations with a permanent establishment in Ontario and subject to Ontario corporate income tax are eligible for the tax credit.